Digital skills can speed up recovery in South Africa’s jobs rich tourism sector

 Ziaad Suleman

-Ziaad holds a postgraduate honours degree in Law with distinction from the University of KwaZulu-Natal and an MDP Business Management degree with distinction from the GIBS
+Ziaad holds an undergraduate and honours degree in Law (with distinction) from the University of Natal and an MDP in Business Management (with distinction) from GIBS Business School.
+He matriculated from St John’s College in Johannesburg.

 Vukani Mngxati